bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 And maybe not.
 And then we provide the share actual proof of work to the back end of the pool for rewarding after all of that's done.
 It ends up being a little complicated, but It does work.
-At the end of the day, it's a pool server in reverse, because the client, the Datum gateway, is the pool server.
+At the end of the day, it's a pool server in reverse, because the client, the DATUM gateway, is the pool server.
 The target's a whole other thing that I kind of got into just then and got ahead of myself.
 So the target is, how often do you want your miners submitting shares to your pool server?
 Well, as often as it makes sense for you.